Spyderco Clipit ProGrip SS Folding Knife

 By Chuck Hawks

-Spyderco's C13PS ProGrip SS is a versatile utility/hunting pattern, lock blade folder that can be clipped unobtrusively inside the waistband of your pants and carried in place of a pocketknife.
+Spyderco's C13PS ProGrip SS is a versatile lock blade folder that can be clipped unobtrusively inside the pocket or waistband of your pants and carried in place of a pocket knife.
 It can, of course, also be carried in a pocket, fanny pack, or purse.
-Construction is entirely of stainless steel except for the rubber textured gripping area in the right side handle and on the Clipit clip (hence the "ProGrip" moniker).
+Construction is entirely of stainless steel, except for the rubber textured gripping area in the right side handle and on the Clipit pocket clip (hence the "ProGrip" moniker).

 Folded it measures 3-7/8" long and open it measures 6-5/8".
-The blade is 2-7/8" long overall with a useful sharpened edge of 2-1/2".
+The hollow-ground blade is 2-7/8" long overall with a useful sharpened edge of 2-1/2".
 The latter is serrated for the inner 7/8" and sharpened conventionally for the remainder of its length.
-The heavy duty blade is made from stock 0.120" thick.
+The heavy duty blade is made from stock 3mm (0.12") thick.

 This knife has a drop point and a fair amount of curvature.
 It would be adequate for both field dressing and skinning game, as well as a myriad of more mundane tasks.
 The latch to free the blade for folding is conveniently located on the back of the handle.
 Like all Spyderco knives the ProGrip SS comes extremely sharp right from the factory in Seki-City, Japan.